Diptech-hub/gitFetch/README.md

 - GitHub API: Used to fetch repository data from GitHub.
 - CSS: Used for styling and creating a visually appealing UI.
 - HTML: The basic boilerplate code to link the JS ans CSS pages
-- Vite: The bundler of Choice
+- Vite: The Bundler of Choice
 - React Feather: A NPM package used to access icons

 ## Getting Started